Information for Adult patients who may wish to refuse the use of Blood / Blood Products.

 If an emergency situation arises during your stay in hospital we will respect your wishes whatever the risks if we have an ‘Advance Decision to Refuse Specified Medical Treatment’ for you or you have completed and signed the trust’s ‘Consent form and checklist for all patients refusing blood’.

 What if I change my mind?

 If you change your mind about refusing a blood transfusion you must tell staff immediately.
 This decision will be recorded in your health records and your treatment plan will be adapted accordingly.

-If you would like to see the policy relating to Refusal of Blood/Blood products, please ask your clinical team for a copy.
+If you would like to see the MKUH policy related to refusal of blood/blood components, please ask your clinical team for a copy,